Chief Event Officer Complete Guide 2026

 Event budget exceeds $1M annually

-You have complex, integrated event portfolio (10+ events)
+You have a complex, integrated event portfolio (10+ events)

 You need someone present in your office regularly